yunji-seo/yunji-seo.github.io/_projects/18_project.md

     [Fig. 1] The stark gap between disability prevalence (26%) and accessible housing stock (<6%) in the U.S.
 </div>

-Historically, housing for people with disabilities has been synonymous with exclusion—either through segregation in institutional facilities or physical inaccessibility in the general market.
+Historically, housing for people with disabilities has been synonymous with exclusion, either through segregation in institutional facilities or physical inaccessibility in the general market.
 * **Physical Exclusion:** Lack of elevators, accessible bathrooms, and sensory-friendly features.
 * **Structural Exclusion:** Complex application systems and unaffordable rents.
 * **Social Exclusion:** Isolation from the broader community.